srdjan/FeexVeb/README.md

-# FeexWeb - Functional Web Components Library
+# FeexVeb - Functional Web Components Library

-## What is FeexWeb?
+## What is FeexVeb?

-FeexWeb is a minimal functional library for building web applications with JSX and Web Components.
+FeexVeb is a minimal functional library for building web applications with JSX and Web Components.
 It uses HTMX for server-side driven reactivity.
-This guide explains how to use **FeexWeb** to create powerful web applications that combine client-side state management with server-driven HTML updates.
+This guide explains how to use **FeexVeb** to create powerful web applications that combine client-side state management with server-driven HTML updates.

 It was created during a one-hour vibe coding session 😊 with Claude.
 Simply amazing what can be accomplished these days in a short time.
 Kudos to my sidekick 🙌